jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 .. code-block:: python

-  E    AttributeError: module 'module' has no attribute 'function_0'
+  AttributeError: module 'module' has no attribute 'function_0'

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

 * I try the solution I know for solving `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ with variables and change ``module.py`` to include a new variable